 Tent pitching fee is P100 per day.
 Bench and table rental is P300 per day.

-Entrance fee in Sambawan Island is P100 per person, boat mooring fee is P50.
+Entrance fee in Sambawan Island is P80 per person, environmental fee is P20 per person and boat mooring fee is P50 per boat.

 What to Do in Sambawan Island